dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 **How do I force the Intune App SDK to use ADAL settings that my app already uses?**

-If your app already uses ADAL, see [Set up the Intune App SDK](#set-up-the-intune-app-sdk) for information on populating the following settings:
+If your app already uses ADAL, see [Configure settings for the Intune App SDK](#configure-settings-for-the-intune-app-sdk) for information on populating the following settings:

 * ADALClientId
 * ADALAuthority